sdmg15/httpstatucpp/README.md

 ### Building

-If all requirements are met, before building you need to set the `pathDatabase` environment variable.
-The variable holds the path to the `database` folder.
-If no such variable is provided the build may fail.
+If all requirements are met, then you are ready to build !

-`~$ export pathDatabase=/path/to/database/folder`

-Run this command to inform CMake about the build process `~$ cmake CMakeLists.txt`
+Run this command to inform CMake about the build process

+`~$ cmake CMakeLists.txt`

+then run the command below to build

-then run `~$ make `
+`~$ make `

 The resulted binary will be located inside the `build` directory.